HubReb/imitkd_ast/README.md

 # knn_ast_KD_nmt

+## general information

-Implementation of Imitation-based Knowledge Distillation [1] from the paper "Autoregressive Knowledge Distillation through Imitation Learning" [2] for Automatic Speech Translation (AST).
+Implementation of [Imitation-based Knowledge Distillation][https://github.com/asappresearch/imitkd] from the paper ["Autoregressive Knowledge Distillation through Imitation Learning"][https://arxiv.org/abs/2009.07253] for Automatic Speech Translation (AST).
 Instead of an AST expert, The expert model is a trained Neural Machine Translation model.

-The implementation is entirely based the fairseq framework [3], specifically on the speech-to-text module [4].
+The implementation is entirely based the [fairseq framework][https://github.com/facebookresearch/fairseq], specifically on the [speech-to-text module][https://github.com/facebookresearch/fairseq/tree/main/examples/speech_to_text].
-For usage of the fairseq framework please see the fairseq documentation [5].
+For usage of the fairseq framework please see the [fairseq documentation][https://fairseq.readthedocs.io/en/latest/].

 In order for ImitKD to work, several changes were made to the fairseq framework: